-Douglas G. Bonner is a partner in the firm’s Government & Regulatory Affairs Practice Group, and focuses his practice on regulatory issues relating to all communications services and the Internet and litigation matters relating to the communications industry.
+Douglas G. Bonner is a partner in the firm’s Government & Regulatory Affairs Practice Group, and since 1992 has focused his practice on regulatory and legal issues relating to all communications and media services and the Internet, and litigation matters involving the communications industry.

 Communications.
-Douglas represents wireline and wireless carriers, VoIP providers, communications license holders and their financial investors, in federal and state regulatory proceedings and in legislative matters affecting the communications industry.
-Douglas is also a recognized litigator who has represented carrier clients and new entrants deploying new technologies, particularly involving issues relating to the Telecommunications Act of 1996 (’96 Act) and federal rules implementing the act.
+Doug represents wireline and wireless carriers, cable TV providers, VoIP providers, communications license holders, broadcast licensees and their financial investors in federal and state regulatory proceedings and in legislative matters affecting the communications industry.

 Broadband Funding.
-Douglas has represented clients seeking to qualify for broadband stimulus funding under the American Recovery and Reinstatement Act of 2009 and under Universal Service reforms under way under the National Broadband Plan.
+Doug has represented clients seeking to qualify for broadband stimulus funding under the American Recovery and Reinstatement Act of 2009 and under Universal Service reforms within the National Broadband Plan.
 In July 2010, one of his clients won Commerce Department funding for the $27.6 million Iowa Healthcare Plus Broadband Extension Project, the first broadband infrastructure project funded in Iowa under the Broadband Technology Opportunities Program.
-In 2010-2011, he represented the first tribally owned wireless carrier, in being declared a competitive Eligible Telecommunication Carrier, eligible for high cost federal universal service fund support throughout all areas of its Reservation.
+He also helps rural hospitals obtain federal funding for broadband infrastructure programs in areas where commercial provider services are inadequate for advanced telemedicine applications.